Pragrammist/gleam-awesome-functions/README.md

 # gleam basic examples

 ## Hello.
-It's basic gleam code examples that you can use or look to understand how you think through gleam language
+It's basic gleam code examples that you can use or look to understand how you can think through gleam language

 ### String interpolation